MSMO-ABSA: Multi-Scale and Multi-Objective Optimization for Cross-Lingual Aspect-Based Sentiment Analysis: MSMO Framework

 We regard the ABSA task as a sequence labeling problem.
 Given an input sentence \( x = \{x_1, x_2, \ldots, x_n\} \) containing \( n \) tokens, our goal is to predict the labels \( y = \{y_i\}_{i=1}^n \) for the input sequence, where \( y_i \in Y = \{B, I, E, S\}\text{-}\{POS, NEU, NEG\} \cup \{O\} \), representing the aspect term boundaries and their sentiment polarities corresponding to the token \( x_i \).

 In our cross-lingual transfer framework, following \citet{zhang2021cross}, we use the source language data \( D_{S} \) and the translated target language data \( D_{T} \).
 We also use the code-switched data (\( D_{S_{T}}, D_{T_{S}} \)) during training, where $D_{S_{T}}$ is created by replacing the aspect terms in $D_{S}$ with their counterparts in the target language, and $D_{T_{S}}$ is created by replacing the aspect terms in $D_{T}$ with their counterparts in the source language.
 The training data \( D_U \) consists of sentence-label pairs \( (x_u, y_u) \in D_U \), where $D_S\cup D_T\cup D_{S_{T}}\cup D_{T_{S}} \in D_U$, aiming to predict the label sequence \( y_{t} \) for the target language in the test set.
-Details of the code-switched dataset can be found in Appendix \S\ref{sec:code-switching}.